Xeks4237/NV-GOD/README.md

 ## Installation

 - Before Starting Installation, PLEASE backup your old config of NVim if it exists
-- This command Just gonna rename directory with your old nvim config from "nvim" to "nvim-backup":
+- This command Just gonna rename directorys with your old nvim config and installed plugins from "nvim" to "nvim-backup":

   ```sh
   mv ~/.config/nvim/ ~/.config/nvim-backup/